 2. Master’s Degree

-If you’re interested in teaching high school or college students, you’ll most likely need a master’s degree.
+If you’re interested in teaching high school or college students, you may want to consider getting a master’s degree.
 Some schools don’t require it, but it will certainly give you a leg up when searching for a job, and it will open up a whole new world of opportunities for you.

 You can even obtain your master’s completely online — this is an ideal option if you have a busy life you can’t put on hold.
 Studying online allows you to learn from home and gives you the most flexibility, so you can easily continue to work or care for your family while you strive towards getting your master’s.